Carndonagh: History

 The town is the site of the Carndonagh stones, a series of five sculpted stones which are dated to between the 7th and 9th centuries.
 Other evidence of ancient settlement in the area includes a number of ringfort, souterrain, chambered cairn and standing stone sites in the townlands of Ballylosky, Churchland Quarters and Tullanree.

 Carndonagh's Church of Ireland (Anglican) church was built c.
 1769, the Weslyan (Methodist) chapel dates to 1867, the Presbyterian church to 1886, and the Catholic church (built on the site of a smaller 19th-century chapel) was completed in 1945.

 Carndonagh railway station, which opened in July 1907, was closed in December 1935.

 Amenities

 The town is laid out around a central square, or 'diamond', and is dominated by its Romanesque Revival Catholic chapel.
 It is home to 6 national schools including St. Patrick's GNS and BNS, Glentogher NS, Craigtown NS, Donagh NS, St. Bridget's NS and Carndonagh Community School, formerly the largest community school in the Republic of Ireland.
-Carndonagh is home to the Inishowen Carnival Group, Carndonagh Musical Society, Brass Band and the Inishowen Gospel Choir.
+Carndonagh is also home to a number of musical groups.